Skip to main content

 ← Back to Blog

-Choosing the Right Transcript Format: TXT, SRT, VTT, or JSON?
+Transcript Formats: Choose TXT, SRT, VTT, or JSON

 For more advanced techniques on maximizing your transcripts' value, check out our guide on getting the most accurate AI transcription results.